-The Universitat de Barcelona (University of Barcelona) has some very good online resources for getting going in Catalan, starting with Catalan for Travellers, Dialogues in Catalan, an English to Catalan phrase book and two Living in Catalonia sections: Let’s Start to Talk and Visual Vocabulary.
+The Universitat de Barcelona (University of Barcelona) has some very good online resources to learn Catalan.
+Starting with Catalan for Travellers, there is also Dialogues in Catalan, an English to Catalan phrase book and two Living in Catalonia sections: Let’s Start to Talk and Visual Vocabulary.
 This is all part of the Survival Section.

-For more advances students there is an Elementary & Intermediate level and an Advanced level to explore.
+For more advanced students there is an Elementary, Intermediate level and Advanced levels to explore.
 This is an excellent place to start.

 Free online Catalan language lessons

-The Catalan Government – Generalitat de Catalunya – offers Catalan courses with two methods of learning: self-managed learning which is free of charge and learning with a tutor which needs to be paid for.
+The Catalan Government – Generalitat de Catalunya – offers Catalan courses with two methods of learning: self-managed learning which is free of charge and learning with a tutor which is charged for.
 Currently priced at €90 the tutored course is very good value.

-The self-learning course enables you to learn in your own time and at your own pace.
+The self-learning course enables you to learn Catalan in your own time and at your own pace.

-The tutor based learning lets you learn with the support of a tutor, and gives some classroom lessons as well as interaction with the online support community.
+The tutor-based learning lets you learn with the support of a teacher.
+You’re given classroom lessons, and the use of the online support community.

 With both methods the student is given all the resources necessary to study.
 Course levels range from complete beginners to advanced.